ProjectNeura/LEADS/README.md

 python -m leads_vec -c path/to/the/config/file.json run
 ```

+> You can use ":INTERNAL" to replace the path to `leads_vec`.
+For example, instead of typing
+".../site-packages/leads_vec/devices_jarvis.py", simply use ":INTERNAL/devices_jarvis.py".

 If not specified, all configurations will be default values.

 To learn about the configuration file, read [Configurations](#Configurations).